Itau Unibanco Holding S.A. (ITUB) Shares Rise Despite Market Challenges - News Heater

 Many brokerage firms have already submitted their reports for ITUB stocks, with Barclays repeating the rating for ITUB by listing it as a “Overweight.”
 The predicted price for ITUB in the upcoming period, according to Barclays is $7 based on the research report published on November 15, 2022 of the previous year 2022.

-During the last 5 trading sessions, ITUB rose by +1.64%, which changed the moving average for the period of 200-days by +12.73% in comparison to the 20-day moving average, which settled at $5.53.
-In addition, Itau Unibanco Holding S.A. saw 21.73% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, ITUB fell by -1.08%, which changed the moving average for the period of 200-days by +10.62% in comparison to the 20-day moving average, which settled at $5.48.
+In addition, Itau Unibanco Holding S.A. saw 20.42% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for ITUB